about the market

 What businesses are located in the Market?

-The BPM features about 30 New England food producers and artisans offering fresh foods, prepared meals, crafts, and specialty items.
-For a full list of vendors click here.
+The BPM is home to over 30 New England food producers and artisans offering fresh foods, prepared meals, crafts, and specialty items.
+For a full list of our year-round vendors, please click here.

 What types of products do the vendors carry?

 What’s exciting about visiting the BPM is that no two days are the same.
-As a Market that focuses on seasonality, all of our vendors feature products that highlight New England’s four seasons, including fresh produce, meat and poultry, eggs, dairy, seafood, baked goods, specialty items, crafts, and prepared breakfast, lunch, and dinner options.
-To get an idea of what’s in season, click here to visit our delivery service page.
+As a Market that focuses on seasonality, all of our vendors feature products that highlight New England’s four seasons.
+Check us out on Instagram to see what people are eating, drinking, and shopping!

 Do you deliver?

-We provide year-round access to fresh, healthy food to consumers of all income levels.
-BPM vendors are proud to accept SNAP/EBT for all eligible market products purchased in-person.
+We provide year-round access to fresh, healthy local food to consumers of all income levels.
+BPM vendors with eligible products are proud to accept SNAP/EBT for in-person purchases.
+SNAP vendors offering fresh produce also participate in Massachusetts’s Healthy Incentives Program (HIP).

 Is there a lost and found?

 We’re sorry you lost something!
-We hold on to turned in lost items for two weeks before donating or disposing them.
-Click here to contact us.
+We hold on to turned-in lost items for two weeks before donating or disposing of them.
+Please contact us via email at information@bostonpublicmarket.org.

 Is the Market kid-friendly?